Quick summary

 - Navigate to your repository on GitHub.

-- Create a new file in your repository.
+- Click 'Add file' to begin creating a new file in your repository.

 - Commit and push the workflow file by clicking 'Commit changes'.

-- Commit the YAML file and push it to the repository.
-Click on the 'Commit changes' button.
+- Commit the YAML file and push it to the repository by clicking the 'Commit changes' button.

-- Go to the 'Actions' tab in your repository.
+- Go to the 'Actions' tab in your repository to view your workflows.

 - Click on the workflow name to see the triggered runs.